Calibration Curves

 Illustration 1: Clearing the Color Transforms menu

 Begin by printing the appropriate test pattern for your densitometer (Illustration 2).
-These test patterns are also located in the "psfiles" folder.
+These test patterns are located in the "psfiles" folder on the same hard drive that Wasatch SoftRIP is installed on.

-Like nearly all linearization patterns distributed with Wasatch SoftRIP, this pattern can be used for color.
-For linearizing films, you will typically use only the "black" patches.
+Like nearly all linearization patterns distributed with Wasatch SoftRIP this pattern can be used for color, or for linearizing films, in which you would only scan the "black" row of patches.

-For the production of separation films, normally you will want to linearize "Dot area" rather than density.
-If you are using hand entry for your densitometry simply enter the appropriate numbers.
-If you are directly interfacing a densitometer that does not measure dot percent, see the "Densitometry" section of online help.
+NOTE: For the production of separated films, normally you will want to linearize "Dot area" rather than density.
+If you are using hand entry for your densitometry, simply enter the appropriate numbers.
+And if you are using a densitometer, directly connected to SoftRIP, and it does not measure dot percent, see the "Densitometry" section of online help.
 Read the section on "Density vs. Dot Area" for a discussion of SoftRIP tools for performing the "Yule-Nielsen" calculation.

-Click Calibration on the Color Transforms window above to launch the Calibration window (Illustration 3).
+Click the Calibration button on the Color Transforms window (Illustration 1) to launch the Calibration window (Illustration 3).

 Illustration 3: Calibration window

-Do not change the Ink Reduction sliders from their 100% defaults.
+NOTE: When producing separated films, Do Not change the Ink Reduction sliders from their 100% defaults.
 These controls are intended strictly for color printing with FM screens.
-Any change from 100% will cause problems for the production of films
+Any change from 100% will cause problems, such as 'pinholes', in the films.

-Click the Calibration Curves button and use the Densitometers menu to select your measurement instrument, or Hand Entry to enter values manually.
+Click the Calibration Curves button and use the Densitometers menu to select your measurement device, or Hand Entry to enter values manually.
 Most supported densitometers provide a Wizard to input data from your test pattern and guide you through Calibration.
-More information on specific instrument brands is found in the Densitometers area of online help.
+More information on specific densitometer brands can be found in the Densitometers area of online help.

 Illustration 4: Calibration Curves window

 Once densitometric data has been entered, Calibration Curves will be displayed on the main window of the Calibration screen.
-If your films are already nearly "linear", the curves will be fairly close to straight lines.
-This is fairly common at very low lpi.
-More often you'll see substantial curvature.
-These curves are not the data you measured.
-They are the curves computed by Wasatch SoftRIP to cause the printer to print linearly.
+If your films are already nearly "linear", the curves will be fairly close to the diagonal line.
+This is fairly common at very low lpi, but more often you will see some substantial curvature (Illustration 5).
+NOTE: These curves are not the data you measured, but the curves computed by Wasatch SoftRIP to cause the printer to print linearly.

 Illustration 5: Example of Calibration Curves